broadinstitute/exome-results-browsers/CONTRIBUTING.md

 touch build.env
 ```

-Build the Docker image.
+Build the container image.

 ```
-docker build -t exome-results-browsers .
+podman build -t exome-results-browsers .
 ```

-Run the Docker image.
+Run the container image.
 A directory containing results files output from the data pipeline must
 be attached as a volume and the `RESULTS_DATA_DIRECTORY` environment variable set to that
 volume's mount point.

 ```
-docker run --rm -ti --init \
+podman run --rm -ti --init \
    -v /path/to/results/data:/var/lib/results \
    -e RESULTS_DATA_DIRECTORY=/var/lib/results \
    -p 8000:8000 \
    exome-results-browsers
 ```

-The Docker image is configured to run the application in production mode, where the current
+The container image is configured to run the application in production mode, where the current
 dataset/browser is determined by the subdomain of the requested URL.
 One way to make this
 work locally is adding hostnames to `/etc/hosts`: